 Caring and experienced Scoliosis Team on the Northern Beaches

-At Schroth Scoliosis Physiotherapy Clinic, we pride ourselves on having some of the most experienced and dedicated physiotherapists on the Northern Beaches.
+At Schroth Scoliosis Physiotherapy Clinic, our team proud to have some of the most experienced and dedicated physiotherapists on the Northern Beaches.
 Our team has been carefully selected not only for their knowledge and expertise, but also for their caring, hands-on approach.

 Each of our team members also has a particular area of speciality that brings a unique element to our clinic not found elsewhere.

 Rosemary Marchese – Bachelor of Applied Science (Physiotherapy)

 Practice Director, Physiotherapist, Certified Schroth Scoliosis Physiotherapist C1 & C2 (Advanced) (New York)